When I’m coaching someone in Grow You about weight loss, she never needs help coming up with her big “why.”

 When I think back to the days when I was getting up at 4am and working 80 hour weeks between my full-time job and my online business, and everything I gave up during that time, I don’t regret it.

 I gave up a year of working out, hanging out with friends, dating, all of it.
 Yet, I never felt burned out.
 In fact, I was energized!
-I knew my why.
+I also knew my why.
 I knew this was a season of my life and it was not forever.
 These were commitments I needed to make to myself in order to achieve my goal that year of going all in on my online business full-time.
 My why was my fuel.
 It kept me going.

 Some people in those circumstances would have been burned out and tired and maybe slowed down or extended the timeline to make it not so hard, but it’s not your circumstances that cause feelings.